2.1.11. Beacon detect engine

 For basic engine operation:

-• HTTP logging and TLS logging must be enabled in the `Base variables` Section of the `Detection strategy/Sigflow engine/Gcaps profiles` menu
+• HTTP logging and TLS logging must be enabled in the `Base variables` section of the `Detection strategy/Sigflow engine/Gcaps profiles` menu

 For further details of these functions and their activations, see `Base variables` Section of the `GCaps profiles` screen.